Angular-Dynamic-Hooks/Documentation/documentation/how-to-use.md

 ## Global settings

-If you use `DynamicHooksComponent` more than once, it can become tedious to manually pass along the desired parsers and options every time.
+If you use <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicHooksComponent.ts" target="_blank">`DynamicHooksComponent`</a> more than once, it can become tedious to manually pass along the desired parsers and options every time.

-Instead, you can also register them [globally]({{ "documentation/configuration#global-settings" | relative_url }}) in your app providers:
+Instead, you can also register them [globally]({{ "documentation/configuration#global-settings" | relative_url }}) in your app providers with <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/dynamicHooksProviders.ts" target="_blank">`provideDynamicHooks`</a>:

 ```ts
 import { ApplicationConfig } from '@angular/core';